Lineage (company): Acquisitions and expansion

-In May 2021, Lineage entered the Spanish marketplace, acquiring cold storage firm Frigorificos de Navarra of Gijón, Spain from Frioastur and, in June 2021, entered the European freight industry with its acquisition of Rotterdam-based UTI Forwarding, and also acquired Kloosterboer Group in Europe, and the cold storage division of Claus Sorensen Group in Denmark.
+In May 2021, Lineage acquired Crystal Creek e-commerce fulfillment logistics operator and its five U.S. warehouses, increasing the company's acquisitions to 72.
+The same month, Lineage entered the Spanish marketplace, acquiring cold storage firm Frigorificos de Navarra of Gijón, Spain from Frioastur and, in June 2021, entered the European freight industry with its acquisition of Rotterdam-based UTI Forwarding, and also acquired Kloosterboer Group in Europe, and the cold storage division of Claus Sorensen Group in Denmark.
+In November 2021, Lineage expanded into the Italian cold storage market with the acquisition of Kantaro SRL.